Muzaffar Shah II: Rana Sanga's invasion of Gujarat (1520)

+Invasion of Mewar (1520–1521)

 In January 1521, Muzaffar Shah II dispatched an army of 100,000 horsemen and 100 elephants, led by Malik Ayaz, the governor of Sorath, to punish the Rana for his incursion into Gujarat.
 The towns of Bakor, Galiakot, Dungarpur, Sagwara, and Banswara were pillaged and left in ruins.
 In Banswara, a sizable Hindu force hiding in ambush was attacked and driven off after sustaining casualties.
 Following this, Malik Ayaz advanced to Mandsaur and laid siege to the town.
 Rana Sangrama moved to relieve Mandsaur, but kept a distance of twenty miles from the Muslim camp.
 He sent emissaries to Malik Ayaz, offering tribute to Muzaffar Shah II in exchange for lifting the siege, but his plea was disregarded.
 Mahmud Khalji II later joined forces with Malik Ayaz, and Mandsaur might have been captured and Sangrama defeated.
 However, a misunderstanding arose, causing apprehension that Malik Dawam-ul-Mulk, an amir of Gujarat, might unjustly claim all credit for the anticipated victory over Rana Sanga.
-Consequently, despite resistance from the other amirs who harbored grievances against Malik Ayaz, when Rana Sanga dispatched a messenger offering vassalage to the Sultan, he willingly acquiesced to the terms of peace proposed by the Rajput ruler.

-Shortly afterwards, on the death of Malik Ayaz, Muzaffar Shah II confirmed his elder son Malik Is-hak in his father’s rank and possessions.
+Consequently, despite resistance from the other amirs who harboured grievances against Malik Ayaz, when Rana Sanga dispatched a messenger offering vassalage to the Sultan, he willingly acquiesced to the terms of peace proposed by the Rajput ruler.
+Shortly afterwards, on the death of Malik Ayaz, Muzaffar Shah II confirmed his elder son Malik Is-hak in his father's rank and possessions.
 Malik Is-hak remained in Sorath, which was confirmed as his jagir.
 In the following year, the Sultan went about his dominions strengthening his frontier posts, especially the fort of Modasa, which he rebuilt.

 Death and succession

 The shrine of Sheikh Ahmed Khattu at Sarkhej Roza where Muzaffar Shah II was buried.

 Muzaffar Shah II, after formally appointing his son Sikandar Khan his heir, died at Ahmedabad on 5 April 1526 at the age of 51, after a reign of fourteen years and nine months.
-Before his death, he traveled from Champaner to Baroda and then to Ahmedabad and lived at the palace at Kankaria lake.
+Before his death, he travelled from Champaner to Baroda and then to Ahmedabad and lived at the palace at Kankaria lake.
+He left eight sons and two daughters.

-Muzaffar Shah was buried in the shrine of Sheikh Ahmed Khattu at Sarkhej Roza near his father’s grave.
-After Sikandar Shah had been in power for a few months, he was murdered by Imad-ul-Mulk Khush Kadam, who seated a younger brother of Sikandar’s, named Nasir Khan, on the throne with the title of Mahmúd Shah II and governed on his behalf.
+Muzaffar Shah was buried in the shrine of Sheikh Ahmed Khattu at Sarkhej Roza near his father's grave.
+After Sikandar Shah had been in power for a few months, he was murdered by Imad-ul-Mulk Khush Kadam, who seated a younger brother of Sikandar's, named Nasir Khan, on the throne with the title of Mahmud Shah II and governed on his behalf.

-The singular event of Sikandar’s reign was the destruction of an army sent against his brother Latíf Khan who was helped by Rana Bhím of Munga (now Chhota Udaipur).
-The nobles deserted Imad-ul-Mulk’s cause, and prince Bahadur Khan, returning to Gujarat, was joined by many supporters such as Taj Khan, the proprietor of Dhandhuka.
+The singular event of Sikandar's reign was the destruction of an army sent against his brother Latif Khan who was helped by Rana Bhim of Munga (now Chhota Udaipur).
+The nobles deserted Imad-ul-Mulk's cause, and prince Bahadur Khan, returning to Gujarat, was joined by many supporters such as Taj Khan, the proprietor of Dhandhuka.
 Bahadur Khan marched to Champaner, captured and executed Imad-ul-Mulk, poisoned Nasir Khan, and ascended the throne in 1527 with the title of Bahadur Shah.